International Law and Religion Moot Court

-Each team may be composed of a minimum of two (the two must be designated as Speakers) to a maximum of three members (two of them must be designated as Speakers and one as Researcher).
-Every team can have one member as Assistant (a third member in a team of two or a fourth member in a team of three).
+Each team may be composed of a minimum of two (the two must be designated as speakers) to a maximum of four members (two of them must be designated as speakers and two as researchers).

 It is forbidden to be a member of more than one team in Competition.